-Ireland’s towns and villages are full of character, charm, culture and heritage that defines them as unique in their own right.
-Some of these towns sweep along the raw beauty of the Wild Atlantic Way to the hidden gems in Ireland’s Hidden Heart Land and Ireland’s Ancient East.
-The selected Best Towns To Visit in Ireland below has their own beauty that is full of creativity and uniqueness for you to experience.
+Ireland’s towns and villages are full of character, charm, culture and heritage, each unique in its own right.
+Some of these towns are situated along the raw coastline of the wonderful Wild Atlantic Way , others are hidden gems in Ireland’s Hidden Heartland or situated in the historic region of Ireland’s Ancient East.

 Doolin is a small village in Clare located on the west coast about five kilometres from the towering Cliffs of Moher which lie southwest of the village.
-Doolin is an extremely popular place with travellers with its Irish bars which are famous for playing traditional Irish “Ceili” music nightly.
+Doolin is an extremely popular place with travellers because of its Irish bars which are famous for playing traditional Irish “Ceili” music nightly.
 It is also a village where you can access the famous Aran Islands from which are not too far offshore.
 Doolin is in the heart of the Burren and its home to an excellent gourmet trail of different food businesses.
-Doolin is one of the best towns to visit in Ireland especially in the summer months where it is thriving as a tourist destination with excellent accommodation options along with craft shops and activities.
+Doolin is one of the best towns to visit in Ireland especially in the summer months when it is a thriving tourist destination with excellent accommodation options, craft shops and other activities.

 Enniskerry is located in the heart of the Wicklow Mountains and only a short drive from Dublin.
 It is a fantastic base to explore Glendalough, Powerscourt Gardens, Sally Gap and Lough Tay (Guinness Lake).
 Enniskerry itself has some terrific cafes and tea rooms.
-The clock tower at the centre of the village frames the town, it is a great place to relax and unwind in a beautiful day and people watch.
-There is an excellent array of restaurants offering great choice and you can have the chance to try someplace new every evening.
+The clock tower at the centre of the village frames the town, it is a great place to relax and unwind on a beautiful day.
+There is an excellent array of restaurants offering great choice with a new spot to try every evening.

-Kinsale can be known as Ireland’s Gourmet Capital.
+Kinsale is often referred to as Ireland’s Gourmet Capital.
+Its colourful shopfronts, bars and restaurant make it a good candidate for our best towns to visit in Ireland list!
 You will find exceptional seafood restaurants with fresh fish caught nearby.
-Great array of international food and if traditional Irish food is something you look for, Kinsale has excellent Irish food in abundance.
 You will find excellent bars with traditional Irish music throughout the summer months.
 Kinsale is also famous for its arts and crafts and will find a diverse collection to choose from.
-While there it is worth a drive out to the Old Head of Kinsale which offers spectacular views of the surrounding area.
+While you are visiting the area, it is worth a drive to the Old Head of Kinsale which offers spectacular views of the surrounding area.

 Kinvara is a scenic town on the southern shores of Galway Bay and gateway to the Burren.
-Kinvara is translated as “The Head of the Sea”, was once a thriving port village and lots of trade went through it for the necessities of life such as food and turf fuel in the 19th Century.
-Kinvara can be one of the best places that you can visit in Galway with its close proximity to Galway city, it is buzzing in the weekends with an excellent array of pubs and restaurants.
-Kinvara is also home to Dunguaire Castle and is one of the most popular places to visit in Galway.
+Kinvara, translated as “The Head of the Sea”, was once a thriving port village and is a nice base if you would like to visit Galway City but prefer to stay outside the bustle of the city.
+Kinvara is also home to Dunguaire Castle, one of Ireland’s most popular castles to visit.

 Kenmare is located on the picturesque famous Ring of Kerry.
-As a town it has got something for everyone from its excellent choice of restaurants, bars and cafés with superb accommodation options.
-Kenmare is beautiful in summer when the town park gardens are in full bloom with its stunning rhododendrons collection.
+This town has something for everyone from its excellent choice of restaurants, bars and cafés to superb accommodation options.
+Kenmare is beautiful in summer when the town park gardens are in full bloom with its stunning rhododendron collection.
 The town itself is beautifully situated as a great starting point for a drive along the Beara Peninsula.
-With golf courses, horse riding, trekking and unspoilt scenery, it is one of Europe most natural unspoilt places to visit.
+With golf courses, horse riding, trekking and unspoilt scenery, it is certainly a contender for one of the best towns to visit in Ireland!

-This town may be small and it is situated remotely in the tranquil setting of Donegal in the north-west of Ireland.
-Gwedore is a Gaeltacht town with its first language spoken being Gaelic and is one of the largest places in Ireland that speak Gaelic and as a result of this, it is the heartbeat of Irish culture.
+This town is situated remotely in the tranquil setting of Donegal in the north-west of Ireland.
+Gwedore is a Gaeltacht town with its first language spoken being Gaelic and is one of the largest places in Ireland that speak Gaelic.
 Surrounded by rolling hills and mountains and long stretches of sandy beaches this is a very peaceful place and a great place to clear your head from daily life.
-An excellent site in Gwedore is Glenveagh National Park and Castle.
+An excellent site near Gwedore is Glenveagh National Park and Castle.

 Dalkey located on the south side of Dublin city and it is home to the likes of Bono, Van Morrison, Enya and many others in the music and arts industry.
 In the past Vikings had a port in Dalkey which was first constructed in the 8th century.
-Dalkey and its neighbouring Killiney are considered one of the most affluent neighbourhood in Ireland to reside in.
+Dalkey and its neighbouring Killiney are considered one of the most affluent neighbourhoods in Ireland to reside in.
 Today Dalkey is full of castles from its past and with a pleasant array of restaurants and bars to choose from.
-Close by is Killiney Hill which is an excellent place to go visit and get breathtaking views out over Dublin Bay.
-A peaceful village enclave not too far from the hustle and bustle of Dublin City Centre.
+Close by is Killiney Hill which is an excellent place to see breathtaking views out over Dublin Bay.

-This coastal town along the east coast of Ireland is on Ireland’s Ancient East no more than one hour north of Dublin.
 The town gets its name from the Old Norse which can be translated to “narrow sea inlet of the hag”.
 This town is surrounding by rolling hills and has roots to the Viking past with the towns’ street showing evidence of the medieval age.
 Carlingford offers adventure or a complete quiet retreat away from the hustle and bustle of city life.
-It has great live music in the bars and activities groups of friends or family.
-Also, it is known for its quality of fishing that can be fished from the place with oysters and crabs are often caught off the nearby harbour.
+It has great live music in the bars and activities for groups of friends or family.
+Also, it is known for its quality of fishing with oysters and crabs are often caught off the nearby harbour.

 Kilronan is the main village on Inis Mor on the largest island of the three Aran Islands and is one of the most picturesque spots in Ireland.
-This was a fishing port for the Aran fisherman and presently the main function of the port is that of a ferry terminal and a place for festivals.
 As one of the most unique and diverse places to visit in Ireland, this should be on everyone’s itinerary to Ireland and one of the best places to visit.
 Kilronan has an excellent range of restaurants, serving seafood and traditional Irish bars and music.

 Birr is most famous for its castle and also it is one of the most scenic places to visit in Ireland with the heritage that it has on offer.
-The town itself was developed around Birr Castle estate of the Parsons family.
-Birr is known as one of the best Georgian towns in Ireland with its wide streets and makes for a charming place to visit.
-Along with Birr Castle and its grandeur, it is well worth taking a walk around the estate grounds where you can be captivated with the formal gardens and the Great Telescope.
+The town itself was developed around Birr Castle estate which belonged to the Parsons family.
+Birr is known as one of the best examples of Georgian towns in Ireland with its wide streets and makes for a charming place to visit.

 The best way to learn about Ireland and its towns and villages is to visit, immerse yourself in the history and heritage of the places.
 Contact us today for a quotation from our dedicated travel advisors who will be able to help you create your ideal trip to Ireland and answer any questions you may have.
 We can tailor your itinerary on any of our Self Drive or Chauffeured tours.